 SET predicts changes in the absolute but not standardised indices of temporal sensitivity across duration ranges.
-Therefore, absolute differences in temporal sensitivity are predicted for JNDs (JNDs should be larger for the long duration range) and moreover, the proportion of long responses for each duration range plotted against the normalised index for duration (the duration divided by the Bisection Point) should superimpose.
+Therefore, absolute differences in temporal sensitivity are predicted for JNDs (JNDs should be larger for the longduration range), and moreover, the proportion of long responses for each duration range plotted against the normalised index for duration (the duration divided by the BP) should superimpose.
 As shown in Figure 3 (left), the data appear to show superimposition supporting scalar invariance (but see below).

-As a more formal statistical test for superimposition, the proportion of long responses for each range and transformed duration (0.3, 0.5, 0.7, 0.9, 1.1, 1.3, 1.5) were modelled in Bayesian Multilevel Logistic Regression.
+As a more formal statistical test for superimposition, the proportion of long responses for each range and transformed duration (0.3, 0.5, 0.7, 0.9, 1.1, 1.3, and 1.5) were modelled in Bayesian multilevel logistic regression.
 The model included the default weakly regularising priors included in the rstanarm package for R (Goodrich et al., 2020).
 The model included by-participants varying intercepts and by-participants varying slopes for the transformed duration variable.
 A correlation between the by-participant varying intercepts and slopes was also included in the model.
-In the model, the group-varying (fixed) effects were b transformed duration, b range (short) and the b transformed duration X range (short) interaction were regressed onto the proportion of long responses.
-The critical test of the scalar invariance assumption is the b transformed duration X range (short) interaction term.
+In the model, the group-varying (fixed) effects were b-transformed duration, b range (short) and the b-transformed duration $\times$ range (short) interaction were regressed onto the proportion of long responses.
+The critical test of the scalar invariance assumption is the b-transformed duration $\times$ range (short) interaction term.

-For the interaction term the 95% HDI included the value zero, b transformed duration X range (short) Log Odds = -0.51, [-1.35, 0.30] - as might be expected the gradient for duration remains constant across duration ranges.
-To supplement the analyses, the Probability of Direction (pd) (Makowski et al., 2019) was also calculated for the interaction effect.
+For the interaction term, the 95% HDI included the value zero, b-transformed duration $\times$ range (short) Log Odds = -0.51, [-1.35, 0.30]-as might be expected the gradient for duration remains constant across duration ranges.
+To supplement the analyses, the probability of direction (pd) (Makowski et al., 2019) was also calculated for the interaction effect.
 The pd is a measure of effect existence representing the certainty with which an effect is positive or negative.
 The pd for the interaction term was 89.4%.
-In other words, a high proportion of the posterior distribution was negative - we can be 89% certain that the effect is negative representing a flatter slope in the short range condition.
+In other words, a high proportion of the posterior distribution was negative-we can be 89% certain that the effect is negative representing a flatter slope in the short-range condition.

-JNDs and WRs were subjected to the same Bayesian Factor Analyses used for the Bisection Points.
-Bayes Factor Analyses shown in Table 1.
-Bayes factors favoured the model that include only the by-participants intercepts (without duration range) BF10 = $5.8110^{30}$ against the model with the grand mean only (Table 1 - middle row).
-However, the model with the second highest BF, did include the variable duration range, BF10 = $3.1510^{30}$.
-For the JNDs, the best fitting model included duration range as the sole factor.
-Specifically, JNDs were smaller for short duration group (M = 112) compared to the long duration range group (M = 199 ms) and the difference was large, Cohen's $d_z = -1.810$, 95% HDI [-2.77, -0.93].
-For WRs, the evidence favouring best-fitting model versus the 2^{nd} , 3^{rd} and 4^{th} best fitting models was anecdotal (BF10 >1 and BF10 <3).
-Further model comparisons for JNDs (see Table 1, bottom row) showed that evidence favoured the model with duration range as the sole factor relative to the 2^{nd} , 3^{rd} and 4^{th} best-fitting models (shown in Table 3) with evidence ranging from moderate to strong.
+JNDs and WRs were subjected to the same Bayesian factor analyses used for the BPs.
+Bayes factor analyses are shown in Table 1.
+Bayes factors favoured the model that include only the by-participants intercepts (without duration range), BF10= $5.81 \times 10^{30}$ against the model with the grand mean only (Table 1-middle row).
+However, the model with the second highest BF did include the variable duration range, BF10= $3.15 \times 10^{30}$ .
+For the JNDs, the bestfitting model included duration range as the sole factor.
+Specifically, JNDs were smaller for short-duration group (M=112) compared with the long-duration range group $(M=199 \,\mathrm{ms})$ , and the difference was large, Cohen's $d{z} = -1.810, 95\%$ HDI=[-2.77, -0.93].
+For WRs, the evidence favouring best-fitting model versus the second, third, and fourth best-fitting models was anecdotal (BF10 >1 and BF10 <3).
+Furthermore, model comparisons for JNDs (see Table 1, bottom row) showed that evidence favoured the model with duration range as the sole factor relative to the second, third, and fourth best-fitting models (Table 1) with evidence ranging from moderate to strong.